 With the release of Ansible 2.9, Red Hat will officially be introducing Collections.
 To quote Red Hat documentation “Collections are a distribution format for Ansible content.
 They can be used to package and distribute playbooks, roles, modules, and plugins.
 You can publish and use collections through Ansible Galaxy.”
 This means that all the NetApp modules and roles will be located in one place to get.
 As of Ansible 2.10 this will also be the only way to get modules, as Ansible will no longer include modules in its installation.

 We will be releasing a series of collections.
 One for ONTAP, one for Element SW, and one for Santricity.
 There could be other collections in the future containing different collections of roles for various solutions.

 Not only are we ahead of the curve on getting our collections ready with one for ONTAP already available today, but we are one of only five companies that will have certified collections for the 2.9 release.
 This means even though the method for how you get, add, and update our modules is changing, the strict standards we adhere to are not.

 Getting and using collections are easy.
-Today using the application ‘mazer’ is the easiest way to acquire collections.
+If you are still on 2.8, using the application ‘mazer’ is the only way to acquire collections.
 You may not have mazer installed on your Ansible system so ensure it is there using pip.